Important information for students

 For any help and support, please email us (firstname.lastname@example.org) or call us on +44 (0)113 812 3558.

 You will be required to submit a progression report, signed by your supervisors, before your annual progression meeting.
+This should normally be submitted via SAM at least 2 weeks before your progression meeting.
 Progression report deadlines are normally:

-- For meetings in January/February – 30 November.
+- For February starters, progression meetings usually take place in January/February

 The university’s RDSC meets each month (with the exception of August), and the deadline for any applications to the RDSC is midnight on the last day of the preceding month.
 For example, applications received before midnight on 30 September will be considered at the October meeting.